Due to this article and a few more like it, we’ve stopped using this detergent.

 - BEWARE of the large quantity of “smoke” that will come out of your blender when you take the lid off.
 Don’t inhale (throwback to Bill Clinton) – but freak your kids out that you’re a scientist.
 It’s just soap fumes – but again.
 Don’t breathe it in…it might make you cough and sneeze FOR DAYS.
 Or so I’ve read from other people.

-- You don’t need to add the essential oils – but I feel like it gives it a nice scent and some extra cleaning power.
+- You don’t need to add the essential oils – but I feel like it gives it a nice scent and an extra boost.
 I like to use tea tree oil and a citrus oil combo.
 My favorite is tea tree oil and orange.

 How did I just talk forever about soap?
 I have no idea.
 But, I did.
 However, don’t you feel so much more ready to tackle this project now?!
 You can do it!